 So what are the qualities that - in general - come more naturally to men because of their biology?
 And how does St. Joseph exemplify these qualities?

-Find out more the podcast: Being Human Episode 13 - St. Joseph's Masculine Genius
+Find out more in Episode #13 of the Being Human podcast: St. Joseph's Masculine Genius!

 Image by: Valerie at paxbeloved.com

 "Joseph found happiness not in mere self-sacrifice but in self-gift.